shapesmusic/Shapes-Basics-Draft/writing/about.md

 The reason I mention all of this is because, as someone who has decided to begin refining your musical intuitions, having to choose how and with what tools to begin can feel overwhelming.
 And sometimes the options available don't feel entirely relevant to your specific musical interests.
 But if you can focus on learning to listen carefully to those intuitions, rather than on trying to learn any particular musical tool or technique for its own sake, then *any* place you start will quickly open into the other domains of music that matter most to you, and you will be playful and creative in your approach to learning.

 I also mention this as a way of calling attention to some of the other avenues that Shapes in particular connects to, which may not be immediately apparent.
-When I said during our tour that the sequence on Chord and Key Levels was at the theoretical heart of this project, that's because Shapes began with a question about what, exactly, a chord is meant to represent.
+When I said during our tour that the series on Chord and Key Levels was at the theoretical heart of this project, that's because Shapes began with a question about what, exactly, a chord is meant to represent.
 And yet, pursuing that question has ended up including, among other surprising things, the project of building a web app.

 This is because building the medium to express Shapes turns out to be deeply connected to developing the method itself.
 At the most practical level, playing along with songs means there needs to be a source of songs, information about those songs, an instrument, and a sound source, all in the same place.
 Putting all these ingredients in a web browser is not the only solution, but it is a solution that allows you to focus right away on the experience, rather than on what would otherwise be a complicated technical setup that could prevent you from trying Shapes at all.